Kirill888/benchmark-report/benchmark-report.md

 For `odc-stac`, reading imagery at 20m pixels is 4 times faster than reading at the native 10m.
 Throughput per output pixel remains the same but there are four times fewer pixels to read.
 At the higher zoom out scales throughput starts to drop off, but load times are still getting quite a bit faster the further you zoom out.

-For `stackstac`, lower resolution reads do result in faster competion time, but throughput per output pixel drops off much quicker than for `odc-stac`.
+For `stackstac`, lower resolution reads do result in faster completion time, but throughput per output pixel drops off much quicker than for `odc-stac`.

 When zooming out to 1/8 image side size (1/64 in the number of pixels), `odc-stac` is more than 10 times quicker than `stackstac` (2.3 vs 29.3 seconds).